-Sold vehicles in customer hands, dealers are to provide a supplement to the Owner Manual that describes how to install a child restraint using a top tether in the center position.
+Customers will be mailed an Owner Manual Supplement that describes how to install a child restraint using a top tether in the center position.
 Dealers are to modify the back panel trim cover to allow access to the top tether anchor, if requested by the customer.